-20/20 Recite Article II (large group) Together, recite Article II on page 11 of the New Member Workbook.
-New Member Contribution to Initiation (large group) Introduce that new members should prepare something for their contribution to their upcoming Initiation.
+20/20 | Recite Article II (large group)

+New Member Contribution to Initiation (large group)

+Introduce that new members should prepare something for their contribution to their upcoming Initiation.
 The Initiation ceremony is our most sacred ritual and their contribution should match the reverence we hold for this special ceremony.
 You may give them examples, but this should come from the new member class.

-Examples may include: Reading/singing of a special poem or song Selecting and performing one of the special informal rituals (found in the Ritual Handbook)
+Examples may include:

+- Reading/singing of a special poem or song - Selecting and performing one of the special informal rituals (found in the Ritual Handbook)